ginawatanabe/devmon/README.md

 To complete Part I, fulfill the following requirements:
 * Set up your project file structure through the command line.
-* Create an `HTML` structure with a `CSS` stylesheet to mimic the layout in the `images` folder.
+* Create an `HTML` structure with a `CSS` stylesheet to mimic the [layout](https://github.com/ginawatanabe/devmon/blob/master/images/layout.png) in the `images` folder.
-* Load 3 Devball images to your page in their respective boxes.
+* Load 3 Devball images to your page.
+Place each Devball into their respective box.

 ### Part II